qza/scala-akka-basics/README.md

-# scala-akka-basics
+# scala & akka basics

-Collection of examples and notes made during course:
+- introduction to fp in scala on coursera

-Introduction to FP in Scala on Coursera
+- introduction to akka